How to Become a Travel Agent in 2026

 • Build strong client relationships and handle special requests

-The best travel agents combine hospitality, organization, and creativity to make each journey seamless.
+The best travel agents combine hospitality, organization, and destination knowledge to make each trip run smoothly.

 Key Skills and Qualities